Agusta

 A South African Air Force A109LUH.

 Agusta was an Italian helicopter manufacturer.
 It was based in Samarate, Northern Italy.
 The company was founded by Count Giovanni Agusta in 1923, who flew his first aeroplane in 1907.
 The MV Agusta motorcycle manufacturer began as an offshoot of the Agusta aviation company at the end of the Second World War, as a means to save the jobs of employees of the Agusta firm.

-In July 2000, Agusta merged with Westland Helicopters to form AgustaWestland S.p.A., a multinational helicopter design and manufacturing company, and a wholly owned subsidiary of Leonardo S.p.A.
+In July 2000, Agusta merged with Westland Helicopters to form AgustaWestland S.p.A., a multinational helicopter design and manufacturing company.
+In 2016 it became a wholly owned subsidiary of Leonardo S.p.A.

 History

 From 1952, the company became involved in helicopter manufacturing, first building Bell helicopters under licence, but later Sikorsky, Boeing and McDonnell Douglas products as well.
 The company also had ambitions to design and build its own helicopters.
 The Agusta A.101 and the Agusta A.106 can be considered the best of its earlier attempts.
 Others included the AB.102, A.103, A.104, and A.115.
 It also produced a small line of aero engines such as the GA.70 and GA.140.

 Developed in the 1970s, the Agusta A109 is a commercial and military twin-turbine helicopter, of which the latest variants are still in production.

 In 1983, the Agusta A129 Mangusta anti-tank helicopter partook in its first official flight engagement.
 It was the first attack helicopter to be designed and produced in Western Europe.
 However, this helicopter has been a limited commercial success so far, seeing service with the Italian Army, and has also been a modernized variant being developed for the Turkish Army.

 The 1980s saw the start of several collaborative projects for Agusta.
 In 1981 Agusta and Westland of Britain started the EH101 medium-lift naval helicopter project in order to satisfy the requirements of the Royal Navy and the Italian Navy.
 In 1985 the company started a collaborative programme with the aeronautic industries of France, Germany and the Netherlands in order to develop and produce the NHIndustries NH90, a nine-ton twin-engine multi-role medium helicopter in order to satisfy the requirements of their respective countries’ armed forces.

 1990s projects include the Agusta A109 Power, an improved version of the A109C series (1994) and the Agusta A119 Koala (1997), a single-engine design based on the A109.

 Agusta became involved in the Belgian bribery scandal when it was revealed that the company had paid the two Belgian socialist parties who were then (1988/1989) in the government to assist the company in getting the contract for attack helicopters for the Belgian Army.